-My background is in youth work, working in the South West of the city delivering a variety of youth provisions for 20 years.
-I trained in early education and childcare working as a nursery nurse in a special school for 7.5 years before becoming an early years team leader at The Yard for 5.5 years.
-I complete my BA in Youth Work as well as becoming a tutor in Signalong.
+My background is in youth work primarily, working in the South West of the city delivering a variety of youth provisions for over 20 years.
+I trained in early education and childcare, working as a nursery nurse in a special school for over 7 years before becoming an early years team leader at The Yard, working with children and young people with disabilities for over 5 years.
+I have also completed my BA in Youth Work, a PDA in Childhood Practice as well as becoming a tutor in Signalong.

 What made you want to work at Dr Bell’s? – “I am extremely passionate about inclusion and making sure everyone’s voices are heard and Dr Bell’s ethos and values align with mine, a perfect fit.
 I hope with the support of the fantastic team, board and families we can continue to watch Dr Bells grow and develop in the years to come.
 I want to make sure that people know we are here and shout from the roof tops that we are a valuable asset to the Leith community.”

 An interesting fact/quote: “I love messy play, the messier the better.
 Play is important whether you are young or old.
 As adults, we should never lose our playful spirit.